Advocates Share Diet and Exercise Changes During the Pandemic

 Creating and continuing dietary or exercise routines can be difficult for anyone.
 The pandemic upended many people's usual activities.
 Some went from working out at a gym to making the best of home workouts.
 Others may have fallen out of a schedule of timed meals depending on their work schedules or changes to family needs.
 Of course, everybody's experience during the pandemic was different.

 Research has reported varying pandemic experiences among those with chronic illnesses like IBS.
-We recently completed an Ask the Advocate's survey where we asked our IrritableBowelSyndrome.net advocates how the pandemic affected their routines from March 2020 through spring 2021.
+We recently completed an Ask the Advocate's survey where we asked our IrritableBowelSyndrome.net patient leaders how the pandemic affected their routines from March 2020 through spring 2021.

 We asked the advocates, "How did your food choices or exercise routines change (or not) during the pandemic?
 Did you experiment?
 What happened?"